 Like all regulators, the Securities & Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) are determined to keep regulatory breaches and oversights to an absolute minimum.
 And, especially in the years following the financial crisis, they have introduced stacks of new regulations to help them do this.

 Two key regulations that show just how seriously the SEC are taking their mandate, and how high a standard they are holding regulated firms to, are 17a-3 and 17a-4 (nestled in subsection 17a of the US Securities Exchange Act 1934).
 If you’re a broker/dealer, or tied to the regulation in another form of capacity, you need to know them inside out.

-We’ve created a comprehensive cheatsheet on 17a-3 and 17a-4 to help you understand everything about these crucial rules and how your firm can meet them.
+Short on time?
+We’ve created a comprehensive cheatsheet on 17a-3 and 17a-4 to help you understand everything about these crucial rules and how to meet them.
 To grab your copy, simply click here.

 Additionally, all data must be indexed and ready for an audit at any time by the SEC, with audit logs that document access to messages.
 These regulations have been updated over the years to keep up with how the industry is evolving and since 2017 have included new rules on text messaging and social media communications.

 All regulations are important but these two directives carry additional emphasis as they are integral to the SEC’s investor protection function.

 Having an undeniable record of everything can not only help firms keep track of their business activities, but provide clarification in times of confusion, ensure trades are being carried out responsibly on the investors’ behalf and allow the regulators to monitor the marketplace.
 Concise and reliable records could also be invaluable in the event of an investigation or dispute.

 Falling foul of 17a-3 and 7a-4 is a serious matter, with fines upwards of $150,000 and potential bans and suspensions for individuals and companies alike.